My favorite Photos and how they happened

 Somehow, I managed to find the perfect spot to park my motorhome just behind Malibu beach’s fancy houses.
 For a couple of days, I was living next to Hollywood stars and celebrities.
 This beachfront is the place were series like “Two And A Half Men” were produced.
 So imagine how surreal this scenery appeared to me.

 One of those evenings, a massive cloud formation was closing in, which created fascinating color effects during sundown.
 Nevertheless, this very picture is B/W. It still showcases some excellent contrast elements.
 This photo is a beautiful remembrance of a unique road trip.
-You can see even more pictures I shot during this period of my California journey in my Road Trip Photo Blog section on this website.
+You can see even more pictures I shot during this period of my California journey.

 Panasonic GH4 | 24mm Canon Lense | F2.8 | 1/1000 | ISO 300

-During my stay in Oregon, I was documenting many daily life situations.
-I made a whole series of my friend Berry working in his gardening service or playing with his band “JaSkaMon.”
-Still, this very picture is iconic to me and my time in Oregon.
-I took this photo almost at the very end of my visit, so my friends were already used to the situation where I continuously point my camera.
+During my stay in Oregon, I documented many daily life situations.
+I made a series of my friend Berry working in his gardening service or playing with his band “JaSkaMon.”
+Still, this picture is iconic to me and my time in Oregon.
+I took this photo almost at the end of my visit, so my friends were already used to the situation where I continuously pointed my camera.

 Because of that, Berry gave absolutely no attention to the camera.
 I guess he even expected me to take a picture of the sundown, but instead, I focused on him and took this picture of a man meaningfully starring in the sunset.